 What is Bone Grafting?

 Bone grafting is the process of taking substitute bone to repair and prevent bone loss.
-The substitute bone grows and fuses with the bone already present at the site to strengthen it and provide greater structural durability.
+The substitute bone acts as a scaffold and stimulates the patient’s own bone to form new bone.
 In oral health, bone grafting is generally used to repair jaw bone loss that can result from missing, broken, or damaged teeth, infections, and trauma.

 How does a Bone Graft Work?